Barry Halliwell

 Barry Halliwell (born 18 October 1949) is an English biochemist, chemist and university administrator, specialising in free radical metabolism in both animals and plants.
 His name is included in the "Foyer–Halliwell–Asada" pathway, a cellular process of hydrogen peroxide metabolism in plants and animals, named for the three principal discoverers, with Christine Foyer and Kozi Asada.
-He moved to Singapore in 2000, and served as Deputy President (Research and Technology) of the National University of Singapore (2006–15), where (as of 2018) he continues to hold a Tan Chin Tuan Centennial professorship.
+He moved to Singapore in 2000, and served as Deputy President (Research and Technology) of the National University of Singapore (2006–15), where (as of 2025) he continues to hold a Distinguished Professorship.

 Early life and education

 Born in Preston, Lancashire in 1949, Halliwell was educated at Preston Grammar School.
 He attended St Catherine's College, University of Oxford (1968–71), achieving a BA with First Class (honours) in biochemistry.
 He was also awarded the Rose Prize for the best final papers of any candidate in biological sciences.
 His D.Phil in plant biochemistry was also at Oxford, supervised by Frederick R. Whatley and Vernon Butt; his thesis was entitled "The biochemistry of plant peroxisomes" (1973).
 He was later awarded a D.Sc from the University of London for his work on the biochemistry of free radical reactions in plant and animal systems.